 When Ali Took On A Wrestler

-The hyper-promoted “Money Fight” between boxing champ Floyd Mayweather and mixed martial arts specialist Conor McGregor sends echoes of a 41-year old forgotten bout.
+Last year's hyper-promoted “Money Fight” between boxing champ Floyd Mayweather and mixed martial arts specialist Conor McGregor sent echoes of a 41-year old forgotten bout.

 In 1976, legendary Muhammad Ali took on Antonio Inoki, a titled Japanese wrestler with the same impassioned following as McGregor’s Irish fan base.

-That encounter, which devolved into a farcical kicking exhibition, ruined Ali’s deft footwork for the rest of his boxing career.
+That encounter, which devolved into a farcical kicking exhibition, helped ruin Ali’s deft footwork for the rest of his boxing career.

 Ali was 36 years old at the time and entered the ring with a 53-2 record, including 33 KO’s.
-Mayweather is 40 and carries an undefeated punching portfolio of 49-0 with 26 KO’s.
+Mayweather was 40 and carried an undefeated punching portfolio of 49-0 with 26 KO’s.

 Though standing at different weight classes, Ali as a heavyweight and Mayweather as a multi-class lightweight, both were at the top of the fisticuffs rung when they agreed to take on fighters of a different code.